reu-dev/razel/README.md

     * no automatic disk usage limit/cleanup for local cache - all temp output needs to fit on disk
     * no native support for response files
     * resources cannot be reserved to run real-time critical tests
+    * content of bazel-bin/out directories is not defined (contains mixture of current build and cache)
 * CTest
     * no caching / remote execution